 The GDPR widens the existing ‘right to be forgotten’ under the Data Protection Act and individuals will be able to withdraw consent and request for their personal data to

 be deleted or ported elsewhere*.
 As such, the ability to link communication data captured from di erent sources to an individual is crucial so that an organisation can easily build a complete picture of the personal data held on file.

-Red Box supports this process by:
+Red Box supports this with tools to help:

 A wide range of rich metadata is automatically added to records at the point of capture.
 This can be enhanced through the addition of customisable fields and manual annotations.

 Find records easily within the Red Box Quantify Suite.

 Highly accurate transcriptions of all audio conversations is available for 29 languages and growing.

 Record deletion capability is available and can be built into your data management processes.

 Taking steps to prevent a data breach is not a new requirement of businesses but the fines associated with one will be significantly higher when the GDPR comes into force.
 Red Box supports an organisation’s data protection policies in several ways:

 As well as the ability to set user profiles, logins can be managed through Active Directory Authentication.